hpiwowar/citation11k/analysis/stats.md

 Several studies across several disciplines have found an association between data availability and number of citations recieved by a publication [cite studies below].
 This evidence has been <a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">frequently referenced</a>, including in new policies that encourage and require data archiving [<a href="http://scholar.google.com/scholar?cites=10688057049876523086&amp;as_sdt=5,39&amp;sciodt=0,39&amp;hl=en">http://datadryad.org/jdap</a>].
 It is important, therefore, to continue to strive for an accurate estimate of possible citation benefit.

 The present study hopes to improve previous estimates in several ways.
-First, the present study is large enough to inluce many key covariates that may have conflated estimates of citation boost in previous, smaller studies: Number of authors, author publication experience, institution, open access availability, and subject area.
+First, the present study is large enough to include many key covariates that may have conflated estimates of citation boost in previous, smaller studies: Number of authors, author publication experience, institution, open access availability, and subject area.
 Second, the current analysis estimates how citation boost levels may change over time.
-Third, the current analysis includes evidence on the nubmer of citations that may be due to data reuse.
+Third, the current analysis includes evidence on the number of citations that may be due to data reuse.

-Clinical microarray data provides a useful environment for the investigation: despite being valuable for reuse [Dudley] and well-supported by data sharing standards and infrastructure [Barrett], fewer than half of the studies that collect this data make it publicly available [Ochsner, Piwowar 2011].
+Gene expression microarray data provides a useful environment for the investigation: despite being valuable for reuse [Dudley] and well-supported by data sharing standards and infrastructure [Barrett], fewer than half of the studies that collect this data make it publicly available [Ochsner, Piwowar 2011].

 ## Methods

-### Dataset of citations to gene expression microarray studies
+### Citations to gene expression microarray studies

 #### Identification of relevant studies